• Skip to primary navigation

 • Breadcrumbs – you only need this for preparing your cake pan.

-• Cardamom – as you can see in the image above, I used cardamom seeds; then, I just ground them before adding to the rest of the dry ingredients.
+• Ground cardamom – as you can see in the image above, I used cardamom seeds; then, I just ground them before adding to the rest of the dry ingredients.

 A closer shot of a slice of cardamom cake, showing the bits of ground cardamom in the cake, and its buttery texture.